cinnData/MLearning/Examples/[MLE-04] Example - Term deposits.md

 Out[4]: 0.117
 ```

 *Note*.
 The value -1 in the column `pdays` when a client has not been previously contacted may look strange, but it is irrelevant in this case, since this situation is covered by the dummy `poutcome_unknown`.
-It can be proved, bit of algebra that changing the value imputted to avoid having missing values in `pdays` produces an equation with exactly the same predicted values.
+It can be proved, with a bit of algebra, that changing the value imputed to the missing values in `pdays` produces an equation with exactly the same predicted values.

 ## Q1.
 Logistic regression model

 We create a target vector and a feature matrix.
-The target vector is the last column (`deposit`) and the feature matrix contains the other columns.
+The target vector is the last column (`deposit`) and the feature matrix integrates the other columns.

 ```
 In [5]: y = df['deposit']
    ...: X = df.drop(columns='deposit')
 ```

-To develop our logistic regression model with scikit-learn, we instantiate an estimator from the class `LogisticRegression()`, from the subpackage `linear_model`, applying the method `.fit()` as in previous examples.
+To develop our logistic regression model with scikit-learn, we instantiate an estimator from the class `LogisticRegression()`, from the subpackage `linear_model`, applying the method `.fit()` as in the previous example.
 We also increase here the maximum number of iterations.

 ```
 In [6]: from sklearn.linear_model import LogisticRegression